Cancer Drug Discovery & Development Accelerator

 In 2019, IU Simon Comprehensive Cancer Center launched the Cancer Drug Discovery and Development Accelerator (CD3A) initiative, with the goal of integrating emerging technologies/equipment and computational tools for new drug discovery and development.

-The CD3A division of the IU Melvin and Bren Simon Comprehensive Cancer Center operates as a non-profit organization that accelerates drug discovery and development by bringing together university researchers, experienced pharmaceutical industry veterans, technology cores, and external research organizations.
+The CD3A is an initiative of the cancer center with the goal of accelerating drug discovery and development by bringing together university researchers, experienced pharmaceutical industry veterans, technology cores, and external research organizations.

 Led by program co-leaders Chafiq Hamdouchi, PhD, and Mark Kelley, PhD, our primary focus is expanding accessible molecular space and drug development capabilities across and within our research cores.